anthonyolazabal/livepeer-pool/README.md

 Examples :
 - A job with 10s will have a weight of 10 and a job of 5s will have a weight of 5.
-- Same for the pixels, the more pixels you transcode, the more wieght you get.
+- Same for the pixels, the more pixels you transcode, the more weight you get.
 - This apply to profiles too, one profile -> weight 1 and 4 profiles -> weight of 4.

 Weights needs to be challenged to fairly equilibrate between the criterias.

-Once the weight for each job has been calculated, when can calculate the split of the reward(s) :
+Once the weight for each job has been calculated, we can calculate the split of the reward(s) :

 Share of the transcoder in the distribution = Total weights of jobs for the transcoder since last rewards calculation / Total weights of jobs since last rewards calculation